vmware/concord-bft/README-UTT.md

  fully anonymous to the bank (not knowing who or how much transferred to whom) and can be accountable (only a limited amount of money can be transferred anonymously in a given time period).

+ ## Installing docker

+ All build dependencies are provided in a pre-build docker image.
+This is the recommended way to build concord-bft and the utt demo.

+ * Install docker 'sudo apt install docker.io'
+ * [configure docker as non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+This allows you to run the make commands below without sudo.

 ## Building the demo

 To build the demo there are two options: